About the Appeal

 - Economic Revitalisation

-Donors can indicate a preference for their donation to be directed into any of these six areas.
+Donors can indicate a preference for their donation to be directed into any of these seven areas.

 The Christchurch Earthquake Appeal Trust has been set up to manage the disbursement of the Appeal funds in the community.